MEDICAL SECOND OPINION

 Before receiving treatment with a dialysis machine, different treatment options can be applied according to the patient's preference and the opinions of expert doctors.
 These include peritoneal dialysis and organ transplantation options.

 Peritoneal dialysis is performed by filtering blood through a point called the peritoneum.
 The peritoneal cavity stores and filters the solution used in dialysis.
 Excess fluid and toxic substances are eliminated from the body through peritoneal dialysis.
-Peritoneal dialysis can be preferred by experts according to the patient's condition and preference.
+Experts can prefer peritoneal dialysis according to the patient's condition and preference.
 It is a frequently used method for people with heart and vascular diseases.
-This method can also be used in kidney diseases commonly seen in children due to the limited vascular access.
-This dialysis method, which can be applied at home, is preferred especially to prevent disruption of the education of school-aged children.
+This method can also be used in kidney diseases commonly seen in children due to limited vascular access.
+This dialysis method, which can be applied at home, is preferred mainly to prevent disruption of the education of school-aged children.

 Medical Second Opinion